 Johnson State College policy requires that we conform to federal law in this matter.

-You can get a complete copy of the college policy at the Registrar's Office or by clicking on this link.
+You can get a complete copy of the college policy at the Registrar's Office.

 What Rights Does FERPA Protect?